DA Davidson Maintains Heritage Financial (HFWA) Buy Recommendation

 What is the Fund Sentiment?

-There are 426 funds or institutions reporting positions in Heritage Financial.
-This is an decrease of 19 owner(s) or 4.27% in the last quarter.
-Average portfolio weight of all funds dedicated to HFWA is 0.08%, an increase of 6.18%.
-Total shares owned by institutions increased in the last three months by 2.65% to 40,355K shares.
+There are 423 funds or institutions reporting positions in Heritage Financial.
+This is an decrease of 18 owner(s) or 4.08% in the last quarter.
+Average portfolio weight of all funds dedicated to HFWA is 0.08%, an increase of 8.01%.
+Total shares owned by institutions decreased in the last three months by 0.18% to 40,203K shares.
 The put/call ratio of HFWA is 148.75, indicating a bearish outlook.

 What are Other Shareholders Doing?